thebiggest0/COMP-2522-202410-Term-Project-EG1/README.md

 ## Future Enhancements

+Some classes using libGDX can't be unit tested.

 Consider adding power-ups, diverse enemy types, background music, sound effects, and a menu system for game modes, difficulty levels, and customization.